dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 == Installation ==

-Setting up this plugin should only take 30 minuties to complete, follow the steps over at the plugin documentation page [here] (https://we-are-ag.helpscoutdocs.com/article/45-setup)
+Setting up this plugin should only take 30 minutes to complete, follow the steps over at the plugin documentation page [here] (https://we-are-ag.helpscoutdocs.com/article/45-setup)

 == Frequently Asked Questions ==